ruthlee/CS-notes/README.md

 1. Programming (especially in C)
 1. Machine learning stuff (which kicked off this notebook thing to begin with)

 Hopefully this will be useful to me and others as the repository grows with notes!
+Note this is a product of learning, not of teaching, so if anything is incorrect please let me know!